w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ### Submitting the `setKeys` Transaction

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
-This is what associates your validator with your Controller account.
+This is what associates your validator with your staking proxy.

 Go to [Staking > Account Actions](https://polkadot.js.org/apps/#/staking/actions), and click "Set Session Key" on the bonding account you generated earlier.
 Enter the output from `author_rotateKeys`